-During our 2017-2018 fiscal year we not only excelled at fulfilling our commitment to the Victor Valley community, but also achieved the goals of our five year strategic plan which ended this year: we increased our membership by 10%, increased our funding through our Thrift Shop, annual fundraising and grants, and continued to give back to our community through our philanthropic programs.
-We have now begun work on our new five year strategy to take us into the future.
-Although we continue to have ‘flexible’ membership, our members gave a record breaking 21,581 hours of volunteering!
+During our 2017-2018 fiscal year, we not only excelled at fulfilling our commitment to the Victor Valley community, but also achieved the goals of our five-year strategic plan which ended this year: We increased our membership by 10%, increased our funding through our Thrift Shop, annual fundraising and grants, and continued to give back to our community through our philanthropic programs.
+We have now begun work on our new five-year strategy to take us into the future.
+Although we continue to have ‘flexible’ membership, our members gave a record breaking 29,000 hours of volunteering!
 Half of those hours were spent in the support of our Thrift Shop.
 We have built a strong and growing customer base with over 500 customers now on our mailing list for our weekly sales.
-Our Operation School Bell program continued our partnership with Kohls, Fallas and Payless Shoes, providing for 1357 students, bringing us to over 28,000 since inception of this program.
+Our Operation School Bell program continued our partnership with Kohl’s, Fallas and Payless Shoes, providing for 1,357 students, bringing us to over 28,000 since inception of this program.
 Plans are in place for our new partnership with Target in the year ahead.
 We implemented National Assistance League’s ‘Outcome Survey’ and the results showed that over 85% of our students demonstrated a positive significant change in classroom behavior, confidence and level of engagement with peers.
 This year we sadly said goodbye to our Kids on the Block program, but the puppets went to a good home at the Lewis Center.
-Our participation in National Assistance League’s annual book drive, was the most successful to date, with a record 5025 books collected and distributed to local schools, libraries, family centers and Professional Firefighters Association.
-Lastly, we had a year of successful ‘firsts’ that we will continue on into the future: First Annual ‘Come Fly with Us’ fundraiser, First annual Assisteens’ ‘Mad Hatter Tea’, and First Annual Open House (for prospective members)!
+Our participation in National Assistance League’s annual book drive, was the most successful to date, with a record 5,025 books collected and distributed to local schools, libraries, family centers and the Professional Firefighters Association.
+Lastly, we had a year of successful ‘firsts’ that we will continue on into the future: First annual ‘Come Fly with Us’ fundraiser, first annual Assisteens’ ‘Mad Hatter Tea’, and first annual Open House (for prospective members)!